nadavmatalon/great_book_of_walkthroughs/walkthroughs/ror_new_project_example_Nadav.md

 		Terminal>	gem update rails

-	(1)	Terminal>	rails new [name_of_project_lower_case] -T -d postgresql
+	(1)	Terminal>	rails new [name_of_project_lower_case] -T -B -d postgresql

 		Alternatively, it is possible to create defualt settings for all new rails projects as follows:

 		Terminal> cd ~

-		Terminal> ls -a 	// check if there's a file called: ".railsrc" - if not: create it with: 		Terminal> 	touch .railsrc
+		Terminal> ls -a

+		check if there's a file called: ".railsrc" - if not:

+			create it with: 	Terminal> 	touch .railsrc

 			and open it with: 	Terminal> 	subl .railsrc

 		Add the following content to the ".railsrc" file: